 Life is so precarious and unpredictable and I feel that, to some extent, we are all barely holding on to whatever we create to keep ourselves afloat.
-We sometimes have to be very resourceful and creative and I feel that this can beautifully reflected in the Janthina.
+We sometimes have to be very resourceful and creative and I feel that this can be beautifully reflected in the Janthina.

 But Janthina can also further teach us to adapt and to make the best of what we have, especially when it is not what we planned, wanted or is uncomfortable.

 Here are some helpful associations and correspondences that presented themselves to me as I studied and meditated upon all aspects of the Janthina shell and the miraculous mollusk that creates it.
-So far, it has been much more detailed and outspoken on these points than any other shell I have studied in-depth yet!
+I admit I may have, in my enthusiasm, dug for a few a little more than they may have presented themselves!
+But not much.

 To elaborate on all these, let us begin with gender, which I have assigned as feminine.
 This is due not only to its small, delicate nature and coloring and how passively it lives (apart from its predation!), but almost entirely to the fact that all Janthinas are born as males and turn into females as they grow.

 While this is not the only mollusk to have unique sexual features, including undergoing sex change in its life, I still find at least some of the following to be relevant and helpful.
 But I also want to clarify that there are other shells that may still, while having some of this in common with Janthina, illustrate these points and energies better and more directly.

 It is also because of this feature that I find it can assist men with developing and honoring their feminine side, as well as those who undergo male-to-female sex change, or biological males who simply identify as female.
 Even those, male or female, who discover they are not heterosexual can benefit from Janthina’s peaceful, accepting energy, I believr.